Working out how to drive fast is important to succeed in motor racing.

 In my view, I believe you need to be able to imagine the experience, during the experience.

 The better and fast you can get at doing this, the less effort and less reacting you need to do; in effect, you just have to react to the differences between what you believe you’re about to experience and what actually happens.

 This makes things much easier.

-It is perhaps one of the reason why people who train a lot give themselves a better chance of doing well, because they have had so much more experience of different situations that they almost don’t have to instinctively react to anything.
+It is perhaps one of the reasons why people who train a lot give themselves a better chance of doing well because they have had so much more experience of different situations that they almost don’t have to instinctively react to anything.

 One relatively popular piece of research within the Sporting community that backs up my theory is in Malcolm Gladwell’s Outliers.
-He discusses a 10,000 hour rule, where to truly excel you need to train for at least 10,000 hours.
+He discusses a 10,000-hour rule, were to truly excel you need to train for at least 10,000 hours.